santiagocss/open-project-discord-api/README.md

 http://localhost:8080/guilds/123456789012345678

+# Example of TODO.md

+This is an example of TODO.md

+View the raw content of this file to understand the format.

+### Todo

+- [ ] npm module will be prepared

+### In Progress

+- [ ] /guilds/:roleid endpoint will be created.

+### Done ✓

+- [x] /guilds/:guildend endpoint is complete.
+- [x] /user/:userid endpoint is complete.

 ## Contributing

 Contributions are welcome!
 For major changes, please open an issue first to discuss what you would like to change.